amirkap/multithreaded-tcp-server/readme.txt

 ------------------
 Responsible for generating HTTP responses based on the processed requests.
 It sets appropriate status codes, headers, and body content, handling file serving and error reporting.
 Supports content type determination for text and binary files, and implements chunked transfer encoding.

 Design Overview
 ---------------

 The server's design emphasizes concurrency and modularity.
 By processing each client connection in a separate thread, the server can handle multiple connections simultaneously without blocking.
-This design is particularly effective for I/O-bound operations such as network communication.
 Configuration flexibility is provided through an external config.ini file, allowing easy adjustments to server settings such as port number and root directory without modifying the source code.

 Server Flow: